Hadad Statue

-The "Hadad Statue" is an 8th-century BC stele of King Panamuwa I, from the Kingdom of Bit-Gabbari in Sam'al. It is currently occupies a prominent position in the Vorderasiatisches Museum Berlin.
+The Hadad Statue is an 8th-century BC stele of King Panamuwa I, from the Kingdom of Bit-Gabbari in Sam'al. It is currently occupies a prominent position in the Vorderasiatisches Museum Berlin.
+The statue depicts the god Hadad.

 The inscription was discovered in 1890 in a village north east of Sam’al, during the period of the 1888-1902 German Oriental Society expeditions led by Felix von Luschan and Robert Koldewey.

-The 34 line inscription is written in the Samalian language, considered to be on a dialect continuum between Phoenician and Aramaic.
+The 34 line inscription is written in the Samalian language, considered to be on a dialect intermediate between Phoenician and Aramaic.